-In We Are Social and Hootsuite’s 2019 Global Digital Report, South Korea has an estimated 43.66 million active social media users in the country, with a penetration rate of 85%.
+South Korea has an estimated 44.7 million active social media users in the country, with a penetration rate of 87%.
 Additionally, the country’s excellent IT infrastructure and high-speed internet has allowed it to have one of the highest internet penetration rates in the world.
 This means that strategies must accommodate mobile.
 A great start is optimizing page load performance.

 Korea is also flourishing due to the global success of “Hallyu” or the “Korean Wave.”
 When properly woven into strategies such as influencer marketing, they can achieve much success in your business.
 Digital marketers can start launching these strategies on the biggest social platforms in South Korea, which are KakaoTalk, Youtube, and Naver.
 Instagram and Facebook are also big sites for influencer marketing (IM) strategies, however, IM on Facebook is done through branded content rather than individuals.

-With over 21 million active social media users, Taiwan’s top three dominating social media platforms are LINE, Facebook, and Youtube, with Youtube, according to a survey by Google, being the best channel for advertising in the country.
+With over 21 million active social media users, Taiwan’s top three dominating social media platforms are LINE, Facebook, and Youtube, with Youtube, according to a survey by IPSOS, being the best channel for online video content in the country.

 AI integration and social media influencer marketing are some of the most popular SMM strategies in the country’s current online environment.
 To successfully connect with the Taiwanese audience, these must be developed around brand identity and more personalized approaches.

-Indonesian users spend 8 hours and 36 minutes daily online, with almost 3 and a half hours used on social media.
+Indonesian users spend 7 hours and 59 minutes daily online, with almost 3 and 26 minutes used on social media.
 As such, the country is considered one of the most important markets in Southeast Asia.
 It is dominated by a younger generation with a growing middle-and-affluent-consumer class, who are digitally-savvy and eager to spend their money on online purchases.